 If you listen to our first tip, parking will be a heck of a lot easier then as opposed to around 1:30 when everyone who didn’t read this article starts to show up.
 I would recommend parking in either the Gerard Street Parking lot or the Upper Elm Street lot because I am all about an exit strategy.
 Once the parade is over, traffic gets heavy again and you’re better off being on the outside of the parade route.
 I would probably try to avoid the Huntington Village Municipal lot because of the one way roads and congestion in that area.
 This is just my opinion, but I’ll also say, if you see a spot, grab it!

-Tip #3: Where to Watch the Parade
+Tip #3: Where to Watch the St. Patrick’s Day Parade

-The parade starts at what I will always call “The Big H” shopping center on New York Ave and marches all the way down NYA and hooks a left onto Main Street.
-Anywhere on this route is a great place to watch the parade, but some spots can be really congested.
 If you’re looking for the action and want to be right in the center of it all, I would recommend posting up one of the corners of NYA and Main Street, but get there early.
 This is an area that has the most foot traffic and will be a sea of green and white.
-If you’re looking for a less crowded spot, I would park at the Big H and find a spot along New York Ave near there and bring some beach chairs to watch (*arrive early before the streets close to avoid traffic and rerouting).
+If you’re looking for a less crowded spot, I would park at the Big H and find a spot along New York Ave and bring some beach chairs to watch (*arrive early before the streets close to avoid traffic and rerouting).

 Tip #4: For Those Who Ignored Tip 1